Understanding Your Membership Rights in an LLC

 What Rights Does an LLC Member Have in a NJ LLC?

-Subject to the terms of the member agreement, the day-to-day business of the company is performed by the members as they have agreed upon.
+Subject to the terms of the member agreement, the day-to-day business of the company is conducted by the members as agreed.
 Generally, decisions are made by a majority vote.

-It is strongly recommended that all LLC membership agreements be in writing to reduce controversy and contested issues that are inherent when a membership agreement is verbal.
+It is strongly recommended that all LLC membership agreements be in writing to reduce controversy and contested issues inherent in verbal agreements.

 Who Can Become an LLC Member?

-There are no legal restrictions on who can become a member of an LLC except for a minor (a person under 18 years of age) becoming a member.
+There are no legal restrictions on who can become a member of an LLC, except that a minor (a person under 18 years of age) cannot become a member.
 A person or other legal entity becomes a member in accordance with the terms of either a membership agreement or an operating agreement.
 Both terms are interchangeable and refer to the same entity and the agreements reached between the members.

-Conditions and limitations to membership in the LLC are, if any, governed under the written or verbal operating agreement of the members, or if none exist, whenever a new member is approved for admission into the LLC.
-If the membership or operating agreement is a verbal agreement between the members and no written agreement has been prepared and signed which defines, when a person becomes a member, a member becomes an “actual member” when all the existing members approve his/her acceptance.
-An interested person can purchase an interest in an LLC by way of cash, services in lieu of cash payment (often called “sweat equity”), a promissory note or any form of consideration agreed to by the LLC and/or the selling member.
+Conditions and limitations on membership in the LLC are, if any, governed by the written or verbal operating agreement of the members, or, if none exist, by the terms of the admission of a new member.
+If the membership or operating agreement is a verbal agreement between the members and no written agreement has been prepared and signed, then when a person becomes a member, they become an “actual member” only upon the approval of all existing members.
+An interested person can purchase an interest in an LLC by way of cash, services in lieu of cash payment (often called “sweat equity”), a promissory note, or any form of consideration agreed to by the LLC and/or the selling member.

 Understanding Membership Rights in an LLC